thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 <img width="1822" height="1470" alt="image" src="https://github.com/user-attachments/assets/4d3f93b8-8cb7-4bff-aa77-39f14d08f966" />

-Clicking the Connect should see the screen like below
+Click the Connect button which should display the screen as seen below

 <img width="2643" height="1569" alt="image" src="https://github.com/user-attachments/assets/50c024ea-1e3a-4676-a100-955e63180d5a" />

-Select the Tools tab and click the list resources, which would list the service tool list
+Select the Tools tab and click the list Tools, which would list the service tool list
 <img width="2467" height="1561" alt="image" src="https://github.com/user-attachments/assets/950421c8-4d8d-4da5-a961-707bbf84eb4e" />

 `Claude` desktop to connect to the server

 <img width="1996" height="973" alt="image" src="https://github.com/user-attachments/assets/d5002cf9-5850-4722-a6cb-e6d604822721" />

-- The Claude config looks like below, the server configuration below aslo includes a filesystem mcp server.
+- The Claude config looks like below, the server configuration below it also includes a filesystem mcp server which is optional.

 ```json
 {